techotron/cka-example-environments/README.md

 ## Tasks
 There are 2 sets of tasks - one for cluster1 and another for cluster2.
 Cluster1 is for K8s objects/management and cluster2 is used just for installing the K8s controlplane components from scratch, using `kubeadm`.

+**Tip:** The tasks are best read from github.com directly as they use HTML elements to hide the answers!

 - [Cluster 1 Tasks](./tasks-cluster1.md)
 - [Cluster 2 Tasks](./tasks-cluster2.md)

+For an exam-like experience, try sticking to using only the docs in [kubenetes.io](https://kubernetes.io/docs/home/) and `kubectl explain`.
+I found learning how to naviage `kubectl explain` super helpful, even if it takes a while to get used to it.
+However, you'll still need to use the docs from kubernetes.io for some things (pro-tip: the search is your friend!)